What We Are

 Lovesha Graham is a seasoned Executive Assistant with over 20 years in the field.
 She has increased efficiency in her assigned roles and is known to handle diverse and multiple levels of responsibility ranging from planning and executing special projects to providing administrative support to executive-level staff.
 Having held positions in the corporate and private workforce, Lovesha is able to tailor her skills to meet the needs of various clients.

-In addition to her multiple duties as an Executive Assistant to the VP of Information Technology, today she is thrilled to be managing the events program at DC Water’s beautiful new HQO facility.
+Today she is thrilled to be directing the events program at DC Water’s beautiful new HQO facility.
 Lovesha enjoys working out and spending time with her daughters and puppy in her spare time.

 A self-described “farm kid,” Holly grew up on a dairy farm in Carroll County; she now lives and works with her husband Glenn, children Tristan and Rowan and their furry friends on Radley Bend, a multi-generational farm producing hay, dairy, and cattle and pigs her kids tend as 4H projects.